mattdimicelli/Express_Public_Library_Catalog/readme.md

 This is my implementation of the Express Local Library project, which was a tutorial made by the Mozilla Developer Network and also part of the Odin Project Curriculum for Node.js.
 I followed the tutorial but did make some modifications, such as using EJS instead of Pug, which was used in the tutorial.
+I also took the time to convert all of the CommonJS imports and exports to ECMA.
 I like to "loosely" follow tutorials since it ensures that I am critically-thinking at more moments during the learning process and not simply copying code!
 I specifically chose EJS because I prefered to have a more HTML-like templating syntax than not.
+In regards the ECMA, ECMA imports/exports are now native to Node.js and many packages on npm are even being converted to this system, so it is the future and I have learned that it is ideal to write Node.js applications using it.

 ### Challenge